Earlier Detection, Clinical Trials Offer Hope

 These abnormal proteins may accumulate in the brain up to 15 years before symptoms develop, he says, and the first indication of the disease is usually short-term memory loss.
 Fortunately, physicians now have access to technologies that make it easier to diagnose Alzheimer’s disease at an earlier stage.
 For example, one type of positron emission tomography (PET) scan literally “lights up” amyloid proteins in the brain, while a different PET scan can show abnormal function in parts of the brain, Dr. Grant says.
 He adds that the most definitive current test for the disease is a lumbar puncture that analyzes a patient’s cerebrospinal fluid for the presence of amyloid and tau proteins.

 Alzheimer’s disease tends to be associated with the elderly, but it can strike younger people, too.
-“An Alzheimer’s diagnosis before age 65 is considered ‘early-onset,’ and those who develop it usually have more advanced brain pathology, so the disease may progress more quickly,” Dr. Grant says.
+“An Alzheimer’s diagnosis before age 65 is considered ‘early-onset,’ and those who develop it may have more advanced brain pathology, so the disease may progress more quickly,” Dr. Grant says.

 Hope for Those With Alzheimer’s